Data lake vs. data mesh: Which one is right for you?

-Coined by Thoughtworks, data mesh is defined as “a shift in modern distributed architecture that applies platform thinking to create self-serve data infrastructure, treating data as the product.”
-A data mesh supports the idea of distributed data consumers, all of whom are responsible for handling their own domain-specific data pipelines.
+Data mesh is a modern, distributed architecture that’s all about self-service, and treats data as a product.
+A data mesh supports the idea of distributed data consumers, all of whom are responsible for handling their own domain-driven data pipelines.
 A key tenet of data mesh thought leadership is the fact that data can remain within different databases, rather than being consolidated into a single data lake.

-VentureBeat explains that a data mesh architecture connects various data sources (including data lakes) into a coherent infrastructure, where all data is accessible as long as you have the right authority to access it.
+Data mesh architecture connects a wide variety of sources (including a data lake or data lakehouse) into a coherent infrastructure, where volumes of data are accessible, as long as you have the right authority to access it.

-Some argue that the data mesh philosophy is just a strawman for a more complicated problem: In reality, you still need to move and transform the data via a centralized data engineering team to get the desired result.
-Ideally, you should be able to interrogate the data as many times as you’d like to as a data consumer, without having to transform or move the data in the first place.
+Some argue that the data mesh philosophy is just a strawman for a more complicated problem: in reality, you still need to move and transform the data via a centralized data engineering team to get the desired result.
+Others, like Gartner, argue the data mesh concept will become obsolete and replaced with something else.
+Either way, you should be able to interrogate the data as many times as you’d like to as a data consumer, without having to transform or move the data in the first place.

 Image Source: Towards Data Science